huzeifa/starter-hugo-academic-sakina/content/project/class-8-food-digestion/index.md

   focal_point: Smart
   preview_only: false
 ---
-Food contains nutrients needed for energy, growth and repair, and for health.
+Food contains nutrients (raw materials) needed for energy, growth and repair, and for health.
+The nutrients are: carbohydrates, fats, proteins, vitamins and minerals.

 ![](food.jpg)